Terminating Parental Rights - Answers to Frequently Asked Questions

 - Step-parent adoptions.
 In step-parent adoptions, the biological parent that is joined together with the step-parent as petitioner in an adoption case does not have to have his or her parental rights terminated by a court.
 The only parental rights required to be terminated in step-parent adoptions are the rights of the other parent (not married to the step-parent) in the adoption case.

 - Adult adoptions.
 Adult adoptions in Texas do not require an order of termination of parental rights.
-For more information and for forms, read: I want to adopt an adult in Texas. -- NOTE: This resource is still being developed.
+See Adult Adoption in Texas.

 Note: Termination of parental rights can also be joined together with an adoption case.
 In a combined termination and adoption case, the court terminates the parent-child relationships in the same hearing as the adoption.
 Read this short article for more information: Texas Adoption Law.